csie-cloud/document/Creator.md

 # Host
-* Host the following enlisted images.
+* Using KVM to host the following enlisted images.
 * Enable share folder.

 # Template Image